pzheng460/pzheng460/README.md

 ### <div align="center">I'm Peter, a C++ developer 👨‍💻 with a passion for 3D Graphics and Game Dev 🚀</div>

-- 🔭 I’m currently working on [Bidirectional Path Tracing](https://github.com/pzheng460/BidirectionalPathTracing)
+- 🔭 I’m currently working on [Bidirectional Path Tracing](https://github.com/pzheng460/BidirectionalPathTracing).

-- 🌱 I’m currently learning advanced computer graphics techniques
+- 🌱 I’m currently learning advanced computer graphics techniques.

-- ❓ Ask me about anything related to CG and related technologies
+- ❓ Ask me about anything related to CG and related technologies.

 - ⚡ Fun fact: I have a discerning taste for code style.